-What is more quintessentially Maine-y or historically connected than rhythmically paddling a sleek and graceful canoe on pristine sheltered waters, sometimes only a few inches deep?
+What is more essentially Maine-y than rhythmically paddling a graceful canoe on pristine waters, sometimes only a few inches deep?
+Perfect for families with kids.

-Fishing from a canoe is one of our greatest pleasures.
-We specialize in fly fishing, but love spin fishing too and can add this your paddle trip (a charge applies; and a license is required)
+Fishing for bass or trout from a canoe is one of life's greatest pleasures.
+We specialize in fly fishing, but love spin fishing too (a license is required)

 Weather is something over which we have no control but it can influence any trip for better or worse.
 It can be cold, hot, wet, windy, thundery, or foggy.
 All in one trip!
 Judgment, skill and equipment are crucial for our safety, comfort, and enjoyment, so we will plan and equip carefully.
 And then we adapt to the actual day so that changing conditions are fun rather than frightening or dangerous.
 As conditions develop we will be flexible to keep things fun and safe.
 Weather cancellations are rare, but if necessary we are usually able to re-schedule.